Fault Attacks on ML-based Quantum Control and Error Correction: Attack Implementation

-The ML-based quantum controller algorithm from~\cite{maurya2023herqules} has been ported to C and implemented on ChipWhisperer Husky~\cite{oflynn2014chipwhisperer} to test the effect of voltage glitching on this algorithm.
-The algorithm is executed on a target Micro-Controller Unit (MCU), shown in Figure~\ref{fig_workflow}.
+We port both ML models to C and execute them on a target Micro-Controller Unit (MCU) instrumented with ChipWhisperer Husky~\cite{oflynn2014chipwhisperer} to test the effect of voltage glitching on each algorithm.
+The HERQULES readout error correction model is ported from the reference implementation in~\cite{maurya2023herqules}, and the Deep~Q surface-code decoder is ported from the reference implementation in~\cite{sweke2021rl_decoders}; both run on the same MCU target shown in Figure~\ref{fig_workflow}, and both are attacked using the same workflow.
 The figure also summarizes the experimental loop.
-A host PC configures the ChipWhisperer Husky's scope and glitch module and communicates with the MCU target that runs the ML algorithm.
-For each trial, we reboot and arm the target to ensure it is in a clean state.
-Then, we send one test input consisting of IQ data from~\cite{maurya2023herqules}, and inject a single glitch aligned to a trigger, and log the returned class plus device status (correct, misprediction, or reset or hang).
+A host PC configures the ChipWhisperer Husky's scope and glitch module and communicates with the MCU target running the ML algorithm.
+For each trial, we reboot and arm the target to ensure a clean state, send one test input (IQ data from~\cite{maurya2023herqules} for HERQULES, or a syndrome volume from~\cite{sweke2021rl_decoders} for the Deep~Q decoder), inject a single glitch aligned to a trigger, and log the returned output (a 5-bit class for HERQULES, a corrective action index for Deep~Q) along with device status (correct, misprediction, or reset or hang).